Aggregation platforms make it easy for clients to compare advisors. You are now one option among many.

 The advisors who survive consolidation own a niche the client cannot get elsewhere.
 Business owner liquidity events.
 Executive compensation optimization.
 Multi-generational wealth transitions.
 No platform offers these.
 They require knowing the client, their business, their family, and their tax situation.
 Specialists do not get consolidated.

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
-That is the work we do in the Workshop.
+The Workshop is the facilitated day we do this work with you.
+You leave with 2–3 offering briefs, specified and priced.
+Your team tests them with named clients, then builds what earns it.

 $15,000

-30 minutes with Shawn Yeager.
+Book a conversation30 minutes with Shawn Yeager.
 No pitch.